SteveJustin1963/tec-APL/README.md

 # tec-APL
-APL extensions written in firth/forth for the TEC1
+APL code written in ASM/forth for the TEC1